 All jobsite-applied finish is low VOC and a variety of factory-applied low VOC finishes, including water-based are available.
 In addition, all cross piece backers use soy-based adhesive versus formaldehyde.
 9Wood has done a full audit on the supply-chain and offers products assemblies that are Red List ready, as outlined by the International Living Building Institute.

 A significant number of 9Wood employees commute sustainably to and from work.
-In 2011, the 9Wood Sales department placed third in our metro area for using alternative means of transportation.
-Over the last four years, employees have walked or biked 54,987 miles during 4,831 commutes.
-See local news coverage.
+In 2014, the 9Wood Business Mgmt. department placed first in our metro area for using alternative means of transportation.
+Over the last several years, employees have walked or biked an estimated 100,000+ miles during thousands of commutes.